Roman Verostko

 Poster for Art & Algorithm * Mind & Science 1991 Exhibition

-signed and dated lower right Each poster was plotted as an original “one-of-a-kind” in a family of forms.
-Note that the text is also drawn with pen & ink.
+signed and dated lower right description from direct communication with the artist: “Each poster was plotted as an original “one-of-a-kind” in a family of forms.
+The text is also drawn with pen & ink.
 My code includes spacing, sizing, and some special graphic features for drawing the letters into my work.
-I have yet to exploit this feature more fully […]
+I have yet to […]

-The coded procedures for these improvisations dates from about 1990 Notes on arrays of form: The pen plotted “Visions of Hildegarde” invite meditation through arrays of improvisation.
-Each vision, one more improvisation in the seemingly countless array of possibles, points to the manner in which the limits of the drawing procedure, like life, are unknowable. […]
+signed and dated lower right in graphite titled lower left in graphite description from direct communication with the artist: “The coded procedures for these improvisations dates from about 1990.
+Notes on arrays of form: The pen plotted “Visions of Hildegarde” invite meditation through arrays of improvisation.
+Each vision, one more improvisation in the seemingly countless […]

 Hildegarde Visions, P